Dr. Lord, DVM

 Brittany grew up in Grand Forks and from a young age she knew that she wanted to work in the veterinary field.
 After helping with the animals on the family farm and discovering her love of travel, she decided to move to Colorado to learn more about animal nursing.
 Brittany graduated from Front Range Community College in Fort Collins, CO after completing her internship at Colorado State University’s Veterinary Teaching Hospital.
 She moved back to Grand Forks to be closer to her family in 2015, began working at Petcetera in September and became a Licensed Veterinary Technician shortly afterward.

 Brittany has a Cockapoo named Pepper who has traveled with her on many adventures and they hope to have many more in the future.
+Recently, she added the coolest cat Woody to her family after he was surrendered to the clinic.
 Along with exploring the great outdoors, she is grateful to be able to spend time with her family and friends back in her home state.
 She is pleased to help the patients and clients that come to Petcetera.

 Heidi, Office Manager